-- Students enrolled in a College Study block must otherwise have a full course schedule during the College Study block trimester - If a PSEO course schedule overlaps with the HHS regular bell schedule causing the student to miss class time at HHS, the College Study block will be placed in the student's daily schedule in order to eliminate the overlap - Students on-campus during their College Study block are required to locate themselves in either the ARC or the Commons - Students enrolled in a College Study who travel off-campus during this block assume their own responsibility and liability; parental/guardian consent is implied by College Study enrollment.
+- Students enrolled in a College Study block must otherwise have a full course schedule during the College Study block trimester - If a PSEO course schedule overlaps with the HHS regular bell schedule causing the student to miss class time at HHS, the College Study block will be placed in the student's daily schedule in order to eliminate the overlap - Students on-campus during their College Study block are required to locate themselves in the ARC - Students enrolled in a College Study who travel off-campus during this block assume their own responsibility and liability; parental/guardian consent is implied by College Study enrollment.
+Students leaving campus must sign out in the main office.